Post natal physiotherapy and exercise

 Activation of the abdominal muscles.
 Contrary to many fitness instagram programs, planks and mountain climbers are not route to a flat tummy!
 They also won’t ‘close the gap’!
 Please read our blog on RAD.
 Before you can strengthen any muscle you must learn how to activate it.
 Don’t assume this will happen automatically.

-Mums and bubs classes
+Mums and bubs and MumFit classes